rei/rei-cedar-docs/docs/release-notes/summer-2019/README.md

 We acknowledge that dealing with [breaking changes](#breaking-changes) in widely-used dependencies like Cedar can be problematic for your team, but we believe that this new architecture will allow us to better limit and control these kinds of breaking changes in the future.

-### Update your NPM dependencies, CSS imports, and JS imports
+### Update your Cedar Dependencies and Imports

 Assuming you are already consuming the multi-package form of the Cedar Vue components (i.e, `@rei/cdr-assets`, `@rei/cdr-button`, `@rei/cdr-link`, etc.), you will need to update your Cedar dependencies in your `package.json` file, as well as update any Cedar imports in your code.
 If you are not yet using the Cedar Vue components, please see our [Getting Started as a Developer Guide](https://rei.github.io/rei-cedar-docs/getting-started/as-a-developer/) for more information.

-Note that these steps will differ slightly depending on whether you are updating a micro-site or a single-package component.
+Note that these steps will differ slightly depending on whether you are updating a micro-site or a component.
 Please reach out to the Cedar team if you have any questions, concerns, or need assistance with upgrading.

 #### For a micro-site